bradenhs/fnx/docs/overview/DescribingState.md

 course, when that property has been marked as optional)
 - Actions, computed properties, and other methods are virtual.
 They are non-enumerable properties of your state tree.
+-Since JSON has no concept of values being set to `undefined` you can't set properties of FNX models to undefined either.
+If the property is optional (or on a map) you can simply delete it using the delete operator.
+You can also set properties to `null` since JSON does understand that.